Ronie083/CampusExploreX-endgame/README.md

 - Other Dependencies: axios, react-router-dom, etc.

 # Live link
-Here is the live site link- # https://campus-explore-x.web.app/
+Here is the live site link: # https://campus-explore-x.web.app/

+# Note
+Unfortunately, due to constant load shedding in my area and my running exam, I am currently unable to dedicate the necessary time and focus to complete these tasks.
+Load shedding has been disrupting my internet connection and work schedule, making it difficult to work on the web application effectively.
+But I tried my best and still, I failed to finish Review and Update Profile section.